atomisthq/docs/docs/tutorials/create-rug-project.md

 Click on the "Generate project" button for the `NewStarterRugProject` generator.

-The Atomist Bot will respond with a message telling you what project generator you created and then start a [thread][] off that message to gather the information it needs to generate the project.
-Click now on the "1 reply" link below the message to open up the thread in Slack.
+The Atomist Bot will respond with a message telling you what project generator you created and then start a [thread][] from that message to gather the information it needs to generate the project.

+Click on the **1 reply** link below the message to open up the thread in Slack.
 You will see that the Atomist Bot has asked you a question in the thread.

 [thread]: https://get.slack.help/hc/en-us/articles/115000769927-Message-threads